Unboxed-Software/solana-course/content/token22-on-chain.md

 At the time of writing, the latest version of the Anchor CLI is `0.29.0`

-Now, we can check our rust version.
+Now, we can check our Rust version.

 ```bash
 rustc --version
 ```

-At the time of writing, version `1.26.0` was used for the rust compiler.
+At the time of writing, version `1.26.0` was used for the Rust compiler.
 If you would like to update, you can do so via `rustup` https://doc.rust-lang.org/book/ch01-01-installation.html

 ```bash